Amazon SimpleDB: Conditional Put and Delete

 If this program runs while no other programs access SimpleDB, it will work correctly; however, it is often desirable for software applications (particularly web applications) to access the same data concurrently.
 When the same data is accessed concurrently, a race condition arises, which would result in undetectable data loss.

 Continuing the previous example, consider two processes, A and B, running the same program.
 Suppose SimpleDB services requests for data, as described in step 1, from both A and B. A and B see the same value.
 Let's say that the current value of the counter is 0.
 Because of steps 2 and 3, A will try to store 1.
 B will try to do the same; thus, the final counter value will be 1, even though the expected final counter value is 2, because the system attempted two increment operations, one by A, and another by B.

 This problem can be solved by the use of conditional put.
 Suppose we change step 3 as follows: instead of unconditionally storing the new value, the program asks SimpleDB to store the new value only if the value that it currently holds is the same as the value that was retrieved in step 1.
 Then, we can be sure that the counter's value actually increases.
-This introduces some additional complexity; if SimpleDB was not able to store the new value because the current value was not as expected, the program must repeat steps 1–3 until the conditional put operation actually changes the stored value.
+This introduces some additional complexity; if SimpleDB is not able to store the new value because the current value was not as expected, the program must repeat steps 1–3 until the conditional put operation actually changes the stored value.